Ballyvourney: Economy

 Employment opportunities in Ballyvourney range from agricultural, industrial to hospitality sectors. Údarás na Gaeltachta provide grants for businesses, many of which are situated in Ballyvourney's industrial estate.

+In 2026, Taoiseach Micheál Martin officially opened Campas Íosagáin, an enterprise, training and research hub in the former Coláiste Íosagáin secondary school.

 Sport

 The Senior Gaelic football club, Naomh Abán GAA, has a number of championship titles to its name.
 Anthony Lynch, a native of Ballyvourney and a player on the local football team also plays for the Cork senior football team.

 The local association football (soccer) club, Sullane F.C., fields teams in the West Cork league in senior and underage divisions.